Timowest12/Portfolio/README.md

 This is the mobile version of my portfolio.
 I mainly used flexbox and CSS grid to align elements and SVG and CSS for the icons.

+The Portfolio is a single page website, and includes a portfolio showcase and a contact form.
+When the contact form is submitted,You will automatically receive the data in your E-mail adress.

 ## Built With

 - HTML